 I spoke about my short visit to the Yellow Deli when I was last in the Blue Mountains.
 It looks unassuming from the outside but inside it is a magical land of exposed polished wood from floor to ceiling, nooks and cubbies with small wooden tables tucked into them, cute lamps and a cosy fireplace.

 Like the idealised version of an English country pub – but with hot apple cider and various teas instead of ale.
 It reminded me a lot of the Green Dragon Inn of Hobbiton in the Lord of the Rings movies.
-Spending time in this dreamy cafe was the highlight of my weekend.
+Spending time in this dreamy cafe was the highlight of my Blue Mountains in winter weekend.

 Shopping in Katoomba